LabCookie/gs/README.md

 OUT %I
 ```

-IF_EQ HAS NOT BEEN TESTED AND SHOULD NOT BE USED UNLESS CONFIRMED TO WORK
 **IF_EQ** \<VAR\> \<VAR\> \<FUNC\> \[~\]: This command compares two variables and sees if they're equal to eachother.
 If yes it will call a function (usually user-defined) with no arguments.
 To make it only work if they are NOT equal to eachother just simply add ~ at the end.
 ```gs
 VAR TEST 5